 Auction insights reports can result in clients or even PPC professionals themselves becoming too focused on simply beating the competition in ad rank.
 As Merkleinc eloquently explain in their article on the subject, you can use the auction insights report strategically without “getting caught in a shootout”.
 By “shootout” they mean advertisers should not just continually raise their bids, as this alone is not a decent strategy and is a recipe for wasted budget.

 Your aim should be to achieve the best position for the best price and receive a high CTR.
 While you don’t want competitors to steal all your customers with higher bids, quality also matters.
-We recommend watching the Google AdWords video below for a refresher on how ad rank really works:

 Discover even more useful information with the auction insights report